cif/interivew-code-challenge/README.md

 The first of these exercies is straight forward, the second is a bit harder.

+* Create a fork of this repo to work on.
+* Commit often as to demonstrate your solutions' progress.
 * For each problem, write code that returns the desired new information.
 * You must **include tests** for any functions you write.
 * Watch your tests and code with `npm run watch`